|HPS 0410||Einstein for Everyone|

 Here's a contemporary account

-and the Fundamental Constants of Astronomy: Supplement to the American
+Planets and the Fundamental Constants of Astronomy: Supplement to the

-Ephemeris and Nautical Almanax for 1897.
-Washington: Government Printing
+American Ephemeris and Nautical Almanax for 1897.
+Washington:

 Note that Newcomb allows that the anomalous motion of Mercury could be accommodated if Newton's law of gravitation was not exactly an inverse square law.
 That is, he considers the possibility that the force of gravity does not dilute in inverse proportion with (distance)2 but with (distance)2.00000016120, a supposition due to the astronomer Asaph Hall.
 We might wonder if this is an admission that no hypothesis within the existing system is expected to accommodate the anomaly so that an alteration of fundamental law has to be contemplated.
 Or, more likely, is it just a working astronomer noting the simplest way to develop a rule that will allow prediction of planetry motion?